 Supplementary to offers using the considered fleet, mobility offers representing the utilization of public transportation or taxis are included.
 Thus, suitable offers which do not require any vehicle are generated.
-For reflecting the usage of a taxi, or alternatively the regret cost of not fulfilling a demand at all, for each mobility demand an additional mobility offer is generated.
+For reflecting the usage of a taxi, or alternatively the regret cost of not fulfilling a demand at all, an additional mobility offer is generated \redtwo{for each mobility demand}.
 Its costs are calculated based on the cost of the mobility offer (of the same demand) with the minimum vehicle category.
 The cost of this offer is set to a \emph{taxi cost percentage}~\DU{300, 600} of the base cost.
 With a \emph{public transportation probability} of $0.5$, an additional offer is created representing a public transportation based route.
 The cost of this offer is set to a \emph{public transportation cost percentage}~\DU{100, 300} of the base cost.